 It’s packed with antioxidants too.
 These fight inflammation and boost health.
 Finding a gluten-free substitute with these benefits is important.

 Looking for gluten-free options?
 You’ll find many wheat-free grains that can replace Burghur.
 These grains have similar textures and flavors to bulgur.
 They also bring new nutritional benefits to your meals.
+If you’re wondering which ones are safest and most nutritious, discover which grain has the least gluten for smart substitutions.

 Overview of Gluten-Free Grains